List of cities with the most skyscrapers

 This is a list of cities with most skyscrapers.
 For the purposes of this article, a skyscraper is defined as a continuously habitable high-rise building that is taller than 150 meters (492 feet).
 Historically, the term first referred to buildings with 10 to 20 floors in the 1880s.
 The definition shifted with advancing construction technology during the 20th century which allowed for taller buildings to be constructed.
-The main source for this article is the Skyscraper Center database, which is managed by the Council on Tall Buildings and Urban Habitat (CTBUH).
-The CTBUH's figures may undercount a city's actual number of skyscrapers.

-Hong Kong is the city with the most skyscrapers, with a total of 569 such buildings as of 2025, followed by Shenzhen, New York City, Dubai, and Guangzhou.
+Hong Kong is the city with the most skyscrapers, with a total of 569 such buildings as of 2026, followed by Shenzhen, New York City, Dubai, and Mumbai.
 Historically, New York City was the city with the most skyscrapers from the development of early skyscrapers until the early 2000s, when it was overtaken by Hong Kong.
 The country with the most cities that have at least 30 skyscrapers is China, with 28, followed by the United States, with five.
-With the exception of New York City, the ten cities with the most skyscrapers are located in Asia; five of them are in mainland China.
+With the exception of New York City, the ten cities with the most skyscrapers are all in Asia; four of them are in mainland China.

 The title of the city with the most skyscrapers changes if alternative definitions for skyscraper are used.
 For example, when measured by the number of buildings taller than 200 m (656 ft), Shenzhen and Dubai rank higher than Hong Kong.
-The ranking of cities by skyscrapers also depends on whether metropolitan areas are counted; some metropolitan areas, such as Metro Manila, have many skyscrapers spread across several different cities.
-There are 18 cities with at least 100 skyscrapers taller than 150 m (492 ft).
-The first city to reach this milestone was New York City, and the most recent to do so was Singapore in 2025.
+The ranking also depends on whether the wider metropolitan areas are counted; some metropolitan areas, such as Metro Manila, have many skyscrapers spread across several cities.
+There are 21 cities with at least 100 skyscrapers taller than 150 m (492 ft).
+The first city to reach this milestone was New York City, and the most recent to do so was Moscow in 2025.
 If metropolitan areas are counted, Seoul and Metro Manila also surpass 100 skyscrapers.

-New York City, with 323 skyscrapers, remains the city with the most in North America.
-Melbourne has the largest skyline out of any city in Oceania, with 77 skyscrapers.
-Moscow has the most skyscrapers in Europe, with 60.
-The Brazilian city of Balneário Camboriú has the most in South America, with 30, although São Paulo is the city with the most high-rises on the continent.
+New York City, with 324 skyscrapers, remains the city with the most in North America.
+Moscow has the most skyscrapers in Europe, with 100.
+Melbourne has the largest skyline out of any city in Oceania, with 79 skyscrapers.
+The Brazilian city of Balneário Camboriú has the most in South America, with 32, although São Paulo is the city with the most high-rises on the continent.
 The city with the most skyscrapers in Africa is Johannesburg, with five such buildings.

 Cities with the most skyscrapers

-By city proper

-This list ranks cities with the most completed skyscrapers that are taller than 150 m as of November 2025.
-Cities with over 30 completed skyscrapers are shown.
-Unless indicated otherwise, the number of skyscrapers is given by the Council on Tall Buildings and Urban Habitat (CTBUH).
+This list includes every city with more than 30 skyscrapers taller than 150 metres (492 ft), as of July 2026.
+Unless noted, the source for each figure is from Skyscraper Center database, which is managed by the Council on Vertical Urbanism (CVU).
+The CVU's figures may undercount a city's actual number of skyscrapers, and are unreliable for many non-Western cities due to incomplete data on high-rise buildings.